Infragistics-BusinessTools/Slingshot-Documentation/reveal-images/en/datasources/supported-data-sources/athena.md

    d. *(Optional)* **Query result location**: this is the directory in *Amazon S3* where the results of your query will be stored.
 You need to provide a valid *S3* path, e.g.: *s3://query-results-bucket/folder/*.
 If you don't explicitly specify the path in this dialog, the results will be stored in the output location specified in the selected/default workgroup.
 If there is no output location created in the workgroup, your Athena query will fail.

-   >[!NOTE] If you have specified your Query result location (QRL) in Reveal, but you can't find your output in this location, please check  your workgroup configuration in Athena for settings that prevent you from using custom QRLs.
+   >[!NOTE] If you have specified your Query result location (QRL) in Slingshot, but you can't find your output in this location, please check  your workgroup configuration in Athena for settings that prevent you from using custom QRLs.
 For more information, take a look at [Specifying a Query Result Location](https://docs.aws.amazon.com/athena/latest/ug/querying.html#query-results-specify-location) in Athena's documentation.

 3. Adding a database.
 After configuring your Athena Server, you will be prompted to choose a database, that will be added in your  <img src="images/data-source-icon.png" alt="the data sources icon used in Analytics" width="24px" height="24px" /> Data Sources list.